rafasf/rafasf-page/content/posts/shorts-use-specific-git-configurations-per-directory.md

 series = []
 +++

 > Ah!
-I pushed some code using my personal email!
+I pushed some work code using my personal information!

 Using the same computer for collaborating in different projects will likely require slightly different configurations for some of them.
 For version control systems (e.g. Git) the most common is the author information.

-The author information is the first thing I configure and I do it at the global level, which lives in `~/.config/git/config` (or `~/.gitconfig`).
+The author information is the first thing to configure at the global level, which lives in `~/.config/git/config` (or `~/.gitconfig`).

 ```ini
 [user]